alfateam/a/README.md

 Example
 ---------
-The test runner ( _when_ ) will search for all files named when*.js in current directory and below.
+The test runner ( _a_ ) will search for all files named when*.js in current directory and below.

 Given the following file structure